 - Pricing: for an unlimited number of boards, prices start at $8 per member per month

-Figma
+Figma with FigJam

 Just recently, Figma enabled switching between different accounts and workspaces, and now, everything about Figma is lovely.
 Everything.

-Since the beginning of (design) time, Photoshop was a universal design tool.
+Since the beginning of (design) time, Photoshop has been a universal design tool.
 About a decade ago, an interface design community packed up their stuff and migrated from Photoshop to Sketch, a product created specifically for collaborative product design teams.
 Sketch’s preview feature made it easy to showcase prototypes and get feedback.
 Sketch's autosave feature has given us a sigh of relief.

-A bit later Figma arrived to revolutionize the way that design teams collaborate one more time.
-Figma started very similarly to Sketch, but with one significant difference — the freemium tier.
+A bit later, Figma arrived to revolutionize the way that design teams collaborate one more time.
+Figma started very similarly to Sketch but with one significant difference — the freemium tier.
 Later, Figma began adding unique killer features, like live collaboration or the before-mentioned feature for switching between different accounts.

 Much like Google Docs, Figma allows multiple designers to work with a single document, and it’s probably the main reason why Figma clearly surpasses Sketch now.

 We use Figma for UI/UX design, for drawing illustrations and logos, and for almost everything else.
 Moreover, we use Figma to present the results of UX research.
-Those presentations may be shown in a prototype view or saved as pdf sequences.
+Those presentations may be shown in a prototype view or saved as PDF sequences.

 - Pricing: for an unlimited number of projects, the price starts at $12 per editor per month